 SUNY New Paltz

-New Paltz is a vibrant, historic village (pop.
-14,003) in New York State’s Hudson Valley region, midway between Albany and New York City.
-Their campus offers beautiful views of the Shawangunk Mountains and easy access to outdoor recreation such as hiking, kayaking, climbing and biking as well as a wide variety of restaurants, specialty shops, historic sites, and local entertainment venues.
-They welcome people of diverse backgrounds, cultures, political views, and ambitions.
-This accepting environment makes New Paltz an ideal place for students to learn and flourish.
+New Paltz is a vibrant, historic village in New York State’s Hudson Valley region, midway between Albany and New York City.
+The campus offers beautiful views of the Shawangunk Mountains and easy access to outdoor recreation such as hiking, kayaking, climbing and biking as well as a wide variety of restaurants, specialty shops, historic sites, and local entertainment venues.